servimo/AAAAAAAaaaaa/README.md

 # AAAAAAAaaaaa
-An EasyEffects preset for my Earbud
+An EasyEffects preset for my Earbuds